SpectraPop

 1st Practical Course of the Spectra Pop Project.
-Image credit © 2025 INPA Herbarium team.
+Image credit © 2025 Biodivspec group.

 Popularizing the use of the Species Spectral Signature to identify trees in Sustainable Forest Management in the Amazon - Spectra Pop